People's Leasing and Financial Services Limited

 People's Leasing and Financial Services Limited is a major non-bank financial institution in Bangladesh providing leasing and investment services.

-In 2020 Proshanta Kumar Halder, known as the Sultan of Swindle, scammed 35 billion taka from the company.
+In 2020, Bangladeshi-Canadian businessman Proshanta Kumar Halder, known as the Sultan of Swindle, scammed 35 billion taka from the company.

 History

 People's Leasing and Financial Services Limited was established on 12 August 1996 and received its license from Bangladesh Bank on 24 November 1997.

 In 2010, the People's Leasing and Financial Services Limited received permission from Bangladesh Securities and Exchange Commission to issue shares on the stock exchange.

 An investigation by Bangladesh Bank found financial irregularities took place from 2002 to 2014.
 It has found the chairman and four members of the board of directors had embezzled money from the institute through fraudulent loans.
-Anti Corruption Commission arrested Khabir Uddin Miah, one of the directors, on those allegations.
+The Anti Corruption Commission arrested Khabir Uddin Miah, one of the directors, on those allegations.
 Chairman M. Moazzam Hossain was removed from the board of directors.
 The other director who faced allegations were Nargis Alamin, Humaira Alamin, and Arafin Shamsul Alamin.

-The Stocks of the company did well on the Dhaka Stock Exchange in 2018 based on rumors.
+The stock of the company did well on the Dhaka Stock Exchange in 2018 based on rumors.

 The government of Bangladesh considered liquidating the People's Leasing and Financial Services Limited and Bangladesh Industrial Finance Company Limited in July 2019 due to its failure to pay back its creditors.
 Individual and Small Depositors' Council of the non-bank financial institution, a pressure group, demanded the government restructure the institute rather than liquidate it.